The flea-markets London fashion editors love

 If something really doesn't fit or if it's got a noticeable stain that looks older than you then it's better to step away.
 Check armpits and inside collars for staining, smells and general wear and tear.
-But keep in mind that most dry cleaners can do simple alterations: hems for example, or repairing ripped seams but you'd need a professional dressmaker to drastically refit a too large garment.
+But keep in mind that most dry cleaners can do simple alterations: taking up hems or repairing ripped seams, for example, but you'd need a professional dressmaker to drastically refit a too-large garment.

 Located in the cobbled courtyard of St Marylebone Parish Church, markets don't get much more quaint and well-mannered than Cabbages & Frocks.
 That's not to say there aren't wonderful gems to discover with a strong offering of contemporary jewellery and independent designer clothing.
 There are vintage pieces too – worth hunting out.
 Plenty of snacks and food stalls make this the ideal spot for a lazy Saturday mooch.

 The Cabbage and Frocks market is currently closed due to construction work – check the website for a reopening date.Read more ...